yewnyx/SubLink/README.md

 ## Setup (StreamElements)

 1. On the first run, the application will create a `settings.json` file.
-2. Retrieve your JWT Token, using yout browser, from the following URL: https://streamelements.com/dashboard/account/channels
+2. Retrieve your JWT Token, using your browser, from the following URL: https://streamelements.com/dashboard/account/channels
 3. Add the `JWT Token` in your browser to the `settings.json` file's `JWTToken` setting.
 4. On the second run, the application will automatically connect to StreamElements' real-time API and start receiving events.